 In early 2019, we asked scientists from across the world to send in their images in the categories of Astronomy, Behaviour, Earth Science and Climatology, Ecology and Environmental Science, and Micro-imaging.
 Hundreds of images were submitted and our judges narrowed these down to our eventual winner, which we can now reveal is:

 The judges chose the image as “in the best tradition of great science photos, the viewer is simultaneously bewildered by the image and then astounded by the story behind it”.
+You can read about Aleks and his photography tips in our recent blog post.

 Our thanks go to the many entrants who submitted their images this year and we hope that more of you will enter next year.
 All our finalists can be found below and to the right.
 Stay tuned for details on our 2020 competition.